W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 (4–5) …this gentle though firm rebuke and reminder… (Wapnick, FCTL, p.16.)

 (4) Students of *A Course in Miracles* may … argue that understanding its theory is irrelevant, and that study of the text is a waste of time, clearly ignoring this warning.
-(Wapnick, L.D.N.C., p.610).
+(Wapnick, LDNC, p.610).

 (4) …many students emphasize the workbook at the expense of the text, rather than viewing each book as a companion to the other.
 The mistake here … reflects the unconscious error of believing that our ego identification is weak and can be easily discarded, leaving our minds open to recieve — instantaneously and joyously — the Word of God.
 (Wapnick, FCTL, p.171.)
 :::